pakrym/pipelines/pipelines.md

 ### TCP Server with NetworkStream

+**NOTE: As with all performance sensitive work, each of the scenarios should be measured within the context of your application.
+The overhead of the various techniques mentioned may not be necessary depending on the scale your networking applications need to handle.**

 The typical code you would write in .NET before pipelines looks something like this:

 ```C#